a-reda/powerenjoy-se2/DD/Design_document.md

 - Check-out car process J
 - Money saving process W

 In this sequence diagram it can be seen that if users ask for MoneySaving option they will be asked to input a destination by the system.
 The request is then sent with the filled information as parameter to the system.
+And the system will determine whether the request meets the requirement.

 ### 7. Selected architectural styles and pattern